-When someone talks about the Internet and mentions their “provider,” they are talking about their ISP.
+When someone talks about the Internet and mentions their “provider,” they talk about their ISP.
 Without an ISP, you can’t access the Internet.
 Your computers can have built-in modems and a router for your networking, but without an ISP, you will not have a connection to the Internet.

-In simpler words of a homeowner or an apartment fellow, the ISP is their “cable company” that offers Internet subscription in addition to their TV subscription.
+In simpler words, for a homeowner or an apartment fellow, the ISP is their “cable company” that offers an Internet subscription in addition to their TV subscription.

 How to find my ISP?

 - Your ISP will be displayed below your IP Address.

 What are the types of ISP’s and how do they operate?